 Anyway, I switched shampoos and now alternate between my old one for flaky scalp and a new one that’s more moisturizing.
-The moisturizing shampoo and conditioner that I bought was recommended to me by Nicole at Stacey’z Salon (now closed), where I had my Brazilian Keratin treatment done complimentary.
+The moisturizing shampoo and conditioner that I bought was recommended to me by a stylist, where I had my Brazilian Keratin treatment done.
 It’s the Kevin Murphy Luxury Wash And Rinse Duo.
 Kevin Murphy is a salon-only line that uses the highest quality natural ingredients.
 These two products are for thick, colored hair.
 My hair isn’t colored, but it was getting dry.

 All Kevin Murphy products are paraben and sulfate-free.
 After 2 washes, I noticed a huge difference.
 I paid about $25 for the shampoo and $25 for the conditioner.
 I wash my hair every other day and these will probably last almost 2 months.
 I use less shampoo and conditioner when my hair is straight and I’m very pleased with these products so far.

 A few months later I tried The Original Moroccanoil Hair Treatment in conjunction with these shampoos (I also tried the Moroccanoil Moisture Repair Shampoo and Conditioner) and experienced even better results.